Graylab/Implicit-Membrane-Energy-Function-Benchmark/README.md

 | helix-kink                  | 11 | Helix kink angle prediction            						   |
 | protein-protein-docking     | 12 | Membrane protein-protein docking           					   |

 The outputs are then organized in a `data/` directory created by the script.
-The first subdirectory is the name of the energy function in use (e.g., franklin2019).
+The first subdirectory is the name of the energy function in use (e.g., franklin2019/franklin2023).
 Then, this folder contains 12 subdirectories for the data output from each test.

+#### For test 1-3 #######
+We divide the run into 6 small executions which calculates the enrgy landscape over a small distance.
+However we then run one more step to recompile the energy landscape into a single file with the following code.
+Test1: ./combiningfiles_peptide_tilt_angle.py --energy_fxn franklin2023 --which_tests tm-peptide-tilt-angle
+Test2: ./combiningfiles_peptide_tilt_angle.py --energy_fxn franklin2023 --which_tests adsorbed-peptide-tilt-angle
+Test3: ./combiningfiles_protein_tilt_angle.py --energy_fxn franklin2023 --which_tests adsorbed-peptide-tilt-angle

 #### Step 2: Post-Process benchmark data

 The sequence recovery and structure prediction benchmark tests require an imtermediate post-processing step before final data analysis.
 To run the post-processing step, run the command line below.
 The flags are described in step #1.

-	./process_test_data.py --energy_fxn franklin2019 --which_tests all
+	./process_test_data.py --energy_fxn franklin2023 --which_tests all

 #### Step 3: Analyze benchmark data